How to score a rewards card without good credit

 Key takeaways

-• If you don't have a good credit score, you will likely not qualify for the most rewarding credit cards and you should be flexible about your choices.
+- You may not qualify for the most rewarding credit cards without a good credit score, which is why you should be flexible about your choices.

-• Be strategic about applying for a credit card that is likely to approve you, since too many credit inquiries in a short span of time will likely bring down your credit score.
+- Start by being strategic and applying for a credit card that is likely to approve you, since too many credit inquiries in a short span of time can cause your credit score to drop.

-• Once you get a credit card, use it responsibly and build up your credit so that you will eventually score a rewards card that gives you more.
+- Once you get a credit card, use it responsibly and build up your credit so you will eventually score a rewards card that gives you more.

-Even so, there are rewards credit card options you can access if you’re still working toward great credit, and ways you can start boosting your score today to more easily qualify for high-value cards in the future.
+Fortunately, there are credit card options with rewards you can access if you’re still working toward great credit, and ways you can start boosting your score today to more easily qualify for high-value cards in the future.
 Read on to learn what you can do to begin earning rewards on your credit card purchases, even if you don’t have great credit right now.

-You likely won’t qualify for the best rewards cards without good or excellent credit.
+That doesn’t mean you will get the exact card you want, and it’s likely you won’t qualify for the best rewards cards without good or excellent credit.
 You can, however, qualify for some lower-tier rewards credit cards that will let you earn something on your spending.
 They’ll likely offer fewer perks and cardholder benefits.
 But they’re a good starting point and you can use a card you qualify for today to build a great score that will make you eligible for more rewarding cards in the future.

 Choose a card you can qualify for